ghc/ghc/docs/users_guide/glasgow_exts.rst

 With kind polymorphism, there is quite a bit going on behind the scenes that may be invisible to a Haskell programmer.
 GHC supports several flags that control how types are printed in error messages and at the GHCi prompt.
-See :ref:`pretty-printing-types` for the details.
+See the :ref:`discussion of type pretty-printing options <pretty-printing-types>` for further details.
 If you are using kind polymorphism and are confused as to why GHC is rejecting (or accepting) your program, we encourage you to turn on these flags, especially :ghc-flag:`-fprint-explicit-kinds`.

 .. index::
    single: TYPE